When Trump Turns Against Israel

 If #3, it helps us to actually get free.

-Like any victim of abuse in a toxic relationship, Israelis and our supporters abroad shouldn’t try to downplay the abuse or make excuses for our abuser.
+Like anyone trapped in a toxic relationship, Israelis and our supporters abroad shouldn’t try to downplay the abuse or make excuses for our abuser.
 We need to show a genuine readiness to walk away.

 Written By